Lewis-Clark State College Library

 Topics include algebra; finite and discrete mathematics; calculus; geometry; trigonometry; linear programming and game theory; differential equations; probability; real and complex analysis; math for technology; applied mathematics.

 Topics of focus in the curriculum include music appreciation; music history; and music technique.
-Since there are no majors in music offered at LCSC, the Library focuses its collection on music history and music appreciation.
+The Library focuses its collection on music history and music appreciation.
 While the Library doesn’t purchase music scores, it will accept donations of materials in good condition.

 Topics of focus in the curriculum include health assessment; fundamentals of nursing; health theory; pharmacotherapeutics in nursing; nursing informatics; public health nursing; transcultural health care; health care finance; leadership/management theory; neonatal resuscitation; nursing research; radiography; radiobiology; imaging modalities.